-The District will accept credit and debit cards for payment of utility billing, water and/or sewer permits, and all other fees and charges imposed by the District.
+The District will accept checks, credit and debit cards, and electronic checks (ACH) for payment of utility billing, water and/or sewer permits, and all other fees and charges imposed by the District.
 The District will accept VISA, Discover, and MASTERCARD.
 Online payment is available via the District's website using a credit card, debit card or checking account.
+[Reference Resolution Nos.
+693, 778, 861]